onlyuser/dexvt-lite/README.md

 Features
 --------

-* Joint limits for "hinge" type joints.
+* Joint limits for "hinge" joints
-* End-effector orientation constraints.
+* End-effector orientation constraints
-* Prismatic joints.
+* Prismatic joints

 Algorithm
 ---------

+* Revolute Joint Constraints
     1. In each joint's rotation step, instead of choosing a pivot that aligns the end-effector with the target, choose a pivot that minimizes the distance between the end-effector and the target, and is perpendicular to the joint's plane of free rotation.
-2. After applying rotation to a "hinge" joint, enforce joint constraints perpendicular to the joint's pivot by squeezing post-rotation orientation of the segment to be within the joint's plane of free rotation.
-3. After applying rotation to a "hinge" joint, enforce joint constraints within the joint's plane of free rotation by squeezing post-rotation orientation of the segment to be within the joint's maximal allowed deviation from neutral orientation.
+    2. After applying rotation to a "hinge" joint, first enforce joint constraints perpendicular to the joint's pivot by squeezing post-rotation orientation of the segment to be within the joint's plane of free rotation, then enforce joint constraints within the joint's plane of free rotation by squeezing post-rotation orientation of the segment to be within the joint's maximal allowed deviation from neutral orientation.
-4. After applying rotation to a "non-hinge" joint, enforce joint constraints in euler space by squeezing post-rotation orientation of the segment to be within the joint's maximal allowed deviation from neutral orientation per euler rotation.
+    3. After applying rotation to a "non-hinge" joint, enforce joint constraints in euler space by squeezing post-rotation orientation of the segment to be within the joint's maximal allowed deviation from neutral orientation per euler rotation.

+* Prismatic Joint Constraints
+    TODO

 Screenshots
 -----------